Today a record edition of the Challenge Madrid, where more than 1.100 trialtets have started between the two distances of the competition.

 - Pablo Dapena Gonzale (@pablitopiny) September 22, 2019

-The 2 times test winner Timothy Van Houten was also forced to withdraw from the test due to a fall.
+2-time test winner Timothy Van Houten was also forced to withdraw from the test due to a fall.

 From Embrunman to Challenge Madrid

-With this victory Victor has returned to the podium after having achieved third place in the Embrunman last August,
+With this victory, Victor has returned to the podium after having achieved third place in the Embrunman last August,

 Already on the bike Lisa Roberts gradually left to go through the second control point with 50 seconds ahead of Miriam Van Reijen and 13 over Verena Walter.